 After this, the electrical current is oriented in the opposite direction to the magnetic field, following Lenz’s law deduced by Heinrich Lenz in 1834.
 Because of this, all metallic objects are influenced by this electrical current.
 However, a rotating electrical current can generate a magnetic field, but this will be in the opposite direction to the magnetic field of the rotating magnet.
 This means the non-ferrous metals are repelled from the attraction, ejecting them from the ECS, leaving the plastic, rubber, and glass residue to pass through the conveyor belt.

 Testing Special Alloys

-To test these alloys, we use a spectrometer, which is an instrument that is used to identify the amount and type of elements that are present within a certain sample.
-For example, if you were to give us an unknown alloy, we would be able to find out what type of alloy it is through the spectrometer.
+To test these alloys, we use a spectrometer, an instrument used to identify the amount and type of elements present within a particular sample.
+Several types of spectrometers are available, but we will use a mass spectrometer; this can determine the element type and the amount present.
+So, for example, if you gave us an unknown alloy, we could find its kind of alloy through the spectrometer.

-This is just some of the science-based equipment that we use at Morecambe Metals, and it enables us to retrieve the highest quality materials after the scrap metal has been processed.
+Using this equipment, scrap metal processing companies can determine the quality of an unknown alloy so it can be distributed effectively.
+These are just some of the science-based equipment we use at Morecambe Metals, enabling us to retrieve the highest quality materials after the scrap metal has been processed.

-If you are looking for a reputable scrap metal recycling company, or you need assistance in clearing a demolition site, then we are more than happy to help.
-Please do not hesitate to contact us on 01524 69191; our scrap metal buyers will be more than happy to help with any enquiries you may have.
+If you are looking for a reputable scrap metal recycling company or need assistance clearing a demolition site, then we are more than happy to help.
+Please do not hesitate to contact us at 01524 69191; our scrap metal buyers will be more than happy to help with any enquiries.